 I use quilts as objects and as storytellers.
 Using craft as a means of storytelling carries the weight of its historical context.
 The quilt making process strengthens my relationship between the material and this context.
 I am fascinated by the essentials of the materials - the root of pattern, the push of geometry, and the joy of contrast.
 The quilt making process is intimate, tactile, repetitive - often becoming a meditation on itself.
 I use process and materials to push the boundaries of historical context.

 Originally from Southeastern Pennsylvania, I am a self-taught quilter and am highly influenced by the traditional quilt patterns I saw as a child.
 Since then, I have made my home in various cities and use those experiences to adapt traditional patterns to create a new narrative.
 The shapes and patterns used reflect my home and community while the method and materials used recall traditional quilt making influences.

-My current work focuses on effects of relocation, the displacement of self and others, and the struggles of creating a cultural identity in a fluid society.
+My current work focuses on the effects of relocation, the displacement of self and others, and the struggles of creating a cultural identity in a fluid society.
 While exploring place and identity, the goal is to connect traditional craft with contemporary life.

 Commissions are welcome.